learn-co-curriculum/phase-4-rails-strong-params/README.md

 ## What Is Mass Assignment?

-Let's take a step back from Rails for the moment, and think back to Object Oriented Ruby.
+Let's take a step back from Rails for the moment, and think back to Object-Oriented Ruby.
 We could design a `BirdWatcher` class of our own, without Active Record, like so:

 ```rb
 class BirdWatcher